 A new study suggests that “super ager” Joe Biden has a 95% chance of surviving until 2024, and former President Trump a 90% chance.
 Both are “super-agers”: people with a higher-than-average probability of surviving longer than other men of their age.

-A new paper (PDF) published in the Journal on Active Aging finds that both 2020 presidential candidates are likely to maintain their health beyond the end of the next presidential term.
+The new paper (PDF), published in the Journal on Active Aging, finds that both 2020 presidential candidates are likely to maintain their health beyond the end of the next presidential term.
 The study, based on publicly available medical records, suggests that each is a “super ager” — a subgroup of people who maintain their mental and physical functioning, and tend to live longer, than the average person their age.

 As a result, the study says, chronological age and fitness should not be factors in the 2020 election.
 “Both candidates face a lower than average risk of experiencing significant health or cognitive functioning challenges during the next four years,” the authors write.